FPGAwars/apio-wiki-archive/Apio-development-version.md

 ## Installation

-You can installing the latest development version with the following command
+You can install the **latest development version** with the following command

 ```
 pip3 install -U git+https://github.com/FPGAwars/apio.git@develop#egg=apio